Schiotter/Schiotter/README.md

 # [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&size=21&color=009FFFFE&vCenter=true&lines=Here's+Jonny!+%F0%9F%91%8B;Here's+Michael!+%F0%9F%91%8B)](https://git.io/typing-svg)
-nah, not realy..
 My Name is Michael Schlosser and i'm an IT specialist for systems integration from Germany.
 I call myself @Schlotter on basicaly every Platform or Game.
 Why you ended up here?
 I can't tell you that!
 BUT i can tell you a bit about me; Like i said im from Germany, Bavaria and i work in IT additionally im a paramedic 🚑.